 Using the latter method, Raymond determined that IFC Mall is 27 minutes away by car for Dongdaemun-gu residents while Starfield Hanam is just an extra 10 minutes away.

-Given that Starfield Hanam is four times larger than IFC Mall, however, it can be assumed that Dongdaemun-gu residents would be more likely to shop at Starfield Hanam despite it being further away.
+However, given that Starfield Hanam is four times larger than IFC Mall, Dongdaemun-gu residents are more likely to shop at Starfield Hanam despite it being further away.
 He noted that where shopping malls are concerned, size is often a determining factor of attractiveness.

 Supply, demand, and transportation